anaef/nginx-lws/doc/Directives.md

 Context: location

 Enables the LWS [monitor](Monitor.md) at the loation.
-The LWS monitor provides read-write access to central LWS characteristics.
+The LWS monitor is a web API that provides read-write access to central LWS characteristics.
 This directive is exclusive with the `lws` directive.

 > [!WARNING]
 > The LWS monitor should *not* be enabled at locations that are publicly accessible.
 Enabling